soma00333/profile/docs/oss.md

       <td>Contributor</td>
       <td>
         <ul>
-          <li>I'm refining the snapshot management logic by removing inefficiencies and streamlining related state transitions.
-This enhances clarity, maintainability, and robustness</li>
+          <li>I'm improving how snapshots work by removing slow parts and making state changes simpler.
+This makes the code clearer and easier to maintain</li>
         </ul>
       </td>
     </tr>